mbientlab/MetaWear-SDK-Cpp/README.md

 ```

 ## Visual Studio ##
-If building the project with Visual Studio, users should build the project as a Windows Runtime Component.
-When your project is created, make the following changes to the project properties:
+A VIsual Studio solution building the C# wrapper is available as a separate project, link [here](https://github.com/mbientlab/MetaWear-CSharpWrapper).
+The C++ source code is built as Windows Runtime Component with the following changes to the project properties:

 1. Disable the **Precompiled Headers** compile option
 2. Disable **Generate Windows Metadata** linker option